YuanGongND/ssast/README.md

 ### SUPERB training pipeline experiments

 **Note:** The SUPERB package function has changed after our experiments.
-In the lastest version, the new [`get_downsample_rate`](https://github.com/s3prl/s3prl/issues/96) is no longer friendly to patch-based as patch-based AST does not process spectrogram in frame-by-frame manner.
-If you want to reproduce our experiments on patch-based AST, please download [the old version SUPERB](https://github.com/s3prl/s3prl/tree/099ce807a6ffa6bf2482ceecfcaf83dea23da355), or, if you are just interested in frame-based AST (which performs better on speech tasks), you can use the latest version of SUPERB withourt problem.
+In the lastest version, the new [`get_downsample_rate`](https://github.com/s3prl/s3prl/issues/96) is not friendly to patch-based AST as patch-based AST does not process spectrogram in frame-by-frame manner.
+If you want to reproduce our experiments on patch-based AST, please download [the old version SUPERB](https://github.com/s3prl/s3prl/tree/099ce807a6ffa6bf2482ceecfcaf83dea23da355), or, if you are only interested in frame-based AST (which performs better on speech tasks), you can use the latest version of SUPERB without problem.

 We provide everything needed to reproduce our SUPERB experiments.
 The scripts are in `src/finetune/superb/`.